Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 From day one in Prague, we had noticed the unusual shape of the Zizkov Television Tower on the skyline and our eyes had been drawn to it.
 Located around 2.7 kilometers to the east and slightly south of Prague Old Town Square, the tower was a little distance from the main tourist areas of the city.
 For this reason, our visit took place during the second week of our stay in Prague, after we had covered the main central sites.

-It has been said that the idea for the Zizkov Television Tower was conceived in the 1970s to jam West German television signals.
+It has been suggested that the idea for the Zizkov Television Tower was conceived in the 1970s to jam West German television signals.
 Its construction began in1985 and was finished in 1992.
 The tower courted controversy from the outset, as it was built on the location of an old Jewish cemetery.
 Burials stopped here in 1890 and it became Mahler's park in 1960.
 Officially the cemetery was moved years before construction.

 The tower has not been universally appreciated.
 Local inhabitants resented its stark design in their neighborhood.
 Its futuristic design can appear harsh and intimidating when viewed close up.

 The tower's basis is triangular, with three concrete-filled steel tubes rising from each corner.
 One of the tubes rises high above the other two.
 Nine pods and three decks are supported by the tubes.
 Three pods are used for equipment, but the other six are accessible to the public.
-There's an observatory at 93 meters, a one-room hotel at 70 meters and a restaurant at 66 meters.
+There's an observatory at 93 meters, a one-room hotel at 70 meters, and a restaurant at 66 meters.

 We assumed that the giant baby sculptures on the tower had always been there.
 In fact, they were a temporary addition out of fiberglass by David Cerny, attached to the pillars in 2000.
 Admired by many, the babies were returned as a permanent fixture in 2001.
 In March 2019 duplicates were installed after the originals were removed for cleaning and structural inspection.

 As we left the streets behind us and approached the base of the tower, we were overawed by the large structure above us.
 The 'babies. silhouetted from a distance were even more striking when viewed close up.
 We were surprised to find the area remarkably quiet on a Tuesday afternoon and encountered only a handful of other tourists during our visit.
-For a reasonable fee, we purchased tickets to the observatory and headed up there in the lift.
+For a reasonable fee, we purchased tickets to the observatory and headed up in the lift.

-The floor to ceiling windows in each of the three pods offered 360-degree views over the city below.
+The floor-to-ceiling windows in each of the three pods offered 360-degree views over the city below.
 Each pod had its own topic.
 One was about the World Federation of Towers, of which the Zizkov Television Tower is a proud member, another had bubble chairs for visitors to sit in and another hosted temporary exhibitions.

 This is the highest viewing platform in the Czech Republic and the views over the immediate area below were stunning.
 It was a little grey on the day we visited, so we did not get the 100-kilometer view that the tower is said to have on a clear day.
 We could pick out some of the historic sites in central Prague in the distance.
 With so few people around, we appreciated the opportunity to view Prague from above without jostling with others for the best views.
 It made for a calm and relaxing experience.